Mileena28/Mileena28.github.io/_posts/2025-06-30-when-your-first-fight-was-just-to-breathe.md

 These words carry such power, such quiet strength.
 There's no self-pity here, no demand for sympathy, no attempt to minimize or dramatize.
 Just the simple, profound truth: this is what happened, it was awful, and I survived it.

-The acknowledgment that he still struggles daily—with anxiety, medical challenges, sensory overload—is crucial.
+The acknowledgment that he still struggles daily with anxiety, medical challenges, and sensory overload is crucial.
 Benji isn't presenting himself as someone who has "overcome" his trauma and now lives happily ever after.
 He's honest about the ongoing nature of healing, the way trauma effects ripple through every day, the constant work required to manage symptoms and triggers.

 But he's also clear about something essential: he made it.
 Against all odds, despite every attempt by genetics, circumstances, and other people to break him, he is still here.
 Still choosing to wake up each day.
 Still believing his story matters enough to share it.